rackerlabs/support-how-to/content/how-to/managed-operations/reasons-to-use-an-sql-database/index.md

 ---
 permalink: reasons-to-use-an-sql-database
 audit_date: '2021-06-17'
-title: 'Reasons to use an SQL database'
+title: 'Reasons to use a SQL database'
 type: article
 created_date: '2018-02-27'
 created_by: Satyakam Mishra